clinton9290/Great-Tenang-Doc/README.md

 <img src="https://user-images.githubusercontent.com/22178479/155061267-26c21d20-3d09-45d1-b835-28661dc1ce53.png" width="300" height="500">

-- user must fill in all the details except for Introduced by because its optional
+- user must fill in all the details
 - once complete click on the submit button and proceed to the login page

 ### Step 4 : Login Page